juseg/juseg.github.io/_posts/2022-11-16-could-we-measure-stress-in-glaciers.md

 wonder whether there will be a day when we can just plug sensors in a glacier and directly measure the stress field.
-When I think of the recent hanging glacier collapses, or complex ice-ocean interactions that will set the pace of future sea-level rise, I can only imagine what kind of game changer it could become in field glaciology.
+When I think of the recent hanging glacier collapses, or complex ice-ocean interactions that will set the pace of future sea-level rise, I imagine it would be a real game changer in field glaciology.